‘B&B’ Recap For Thursday, August 15: Ridge Fires Zoe & Xander

-The Bold and the Beautiful recap for Thursday, August 15 features Xander Avant (Adain Bradley) who returned to Forrester Creations to set the record straight.
+The Bold and the Beautiful recap for Thursday, August 15 features Xander Avant (Adain Bradley) returning to Forrester Creations to set the record straight.
 Zoe Buckingham (Kiara Barnes) remarked that she had never needed him more.
 Xander brushed off her comment and asked her about Thomas Forrester (Matthew Atkinson).
 She told Xander that nobody knew where the designer was.
 Zoe shared that Ridge Forrester (Thorsten Kaye) was waiting for her in his office.
 Xander offered to accompany her and face the music together, per Soap Central.

 In another office, Brooke Logan Forrester (Katherine Kelly Lang) told her husband that Wyatt Spencer (Darin Brooks) did not know where Florence Fulton (Katrina Bowden) or Shauna Fulton (Denise Richards) were.
 Brooke also wondered if Ridge wasn’t keen on calling the police because his son was involved.
 Ridge said that he had not heard from Thomas yet.

 Xander and Zoe entered the room.
 Brooke and Ridge expressed their surprise when they saw him because they thought that he was still in London.
-Xander told them that Maya Avant (Karla Mosley) had told him about Beth and he decided to come back to make sure that the truth in its entirety was told.
+Xander told them that Maya Avant (Karla Mosley) had told him about Beth, and he decided to come back to make sure that the truth in its entirety was told.
 The couple asked him when he found out about the baby switch.
 Xander confirmed that he first found out on the day of the annulment.
 However, Thomas had prevented him from entering the house again and later threatened them all.

 Ridge received a call from the authorities.
-He later told them that Ridge Buckingham (Wayne Brady) had been arrested.
+He later told them that Reese Buckingham (Wayne Brady) had been arrested.
 After conferring with his wife, the dressmaker told Xander and Zoe never to set foot in the Forrester Creations building again.

 Zoe and Xander face Brooke and Ridge and the consequences for the lie they perpetuated.
 WATCH FULL EPISODE: https://t.co/QViezIqLfx #BoldandBeautiful pic.twitter.com/YvQ3dQJydV